 where $k_{\rm B}$ is Boltzmann constant and the capacity at constant pressure is defined as usual,

 Considering the metric with the shape function, Eq.~\eqref{eq:shape-function}, we find

 and then obtain the equation of state by combining the above two formulas,

 whose dependence on parameters, such as mass, charge, etc., is hidden in the outer horizon.
-Based on this state of equation, we derive the thermodynamic curvature for a general spherically symmetric RBH with Eq.~\eqref{eq:shape-function} as its shape function,
+Based on this equation of state, we derive the thermodynamic curvature for a general spherically symmetric RBH with Eq.~\eqref{eq:shape-function} as its shape function,

 where $y$ defined by $y\equiv 2P_{+}/(\pp T^2)$ is dimensionless.
 Since $P_{+}< 0$, we deduce ${\cal R}/T^2< 0$.
 That is to say, the interaction of all spherical symmetric RBHs with a single shape function is attractive from the microscopic perspective.
-Nevertheless, it is known that RHBs are generated by the matters which are of repulsive interaction around the centre, thus a natural problem is how a repulsive matter forms an attractive black hole.
+Nevertheless, it is known that RBHs are generated by matters which are of repulsive interaction around the center, thus a natural problem is how a repulsive matter forms an attractive black hole.
 Let us give a quantitative analysis in terms of the strong energy condition (SEC) of RBHs.